 Contaminated Air Supply

-Moisture, oil, and particulates in your compressed air system can cause erratic actuator behavior.
+Moisture, oil, and particulates in your compressed air system3 can cause erratic actuator behavior.
 These contaminants interfere with smooth piston movement and can damage internal components.

 Mechanical Component Wear